minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-Touched upon briefly in this paper, by regressing the pro enviornmental vote of representatives with the campaign contributions not only six months prior, but also the 6mo. prior to vote contributions of all similar votes before might show that representatives take contributions of previous similar votes as a baseline to determine their current votes.
+Touched upon briefly in this paper, by regressing the pro enviornmental vote of representatives with the campaign contributions not only six months prior, but also the six months prior to vote contributions of all similar votes before might show that representatives take contributions of previous similar votes as a baseline to determine their current votes.